 \section{Abstract}

-The exploration of novel phases and the elucidation of correspondences between topological invariants and their intriguing properties are pivotal in the realm of topological physics.
-Here, we investigate a complex exceptional structure, termed the composite exceptional ring (CER), composed of a third-order exceptional ring and multiple Weyl exceptional rings.
-We establish a direct correspondence between Chern numbers and the distinctive behaviors exhibited by these exceptional structures.
-Notably, we demonstrate that band braiding during quasistatic encircling processes correlates with bands possessing nontrivial Chern numbers, leading to triple (double) periodic spectra for cases with topologically nontrivial (trivial) middle bands.
-Moreover, the Chern numbers predict mode transfer behaviors during dynamical encircling process.
-We propose experimental schemes to realize CER in cold atoms, emphasizing the critical role of Chern numbers as both a measurable quantity and a descriptor of the exceptional physics inherent to dissipative systems.
-The discovery of CER opens significant avenues for expanding the scope of topological classifications in non-Hermitian systems, with promising applications in quantum computing and metrology.
+The study of unconventional phases and elucidation of correspondences between topological invariants and their intriguing properties are pivotal in topological physics.
+Here, we investigate a complex exceptional ring (CER), composed of a third-order exceptional ring and multiple Weyl exceptional rings, and establish a direct correspondence between Chern numbers and the distinctive behaviors of these structures.
+We show that band braiding during quasistatic encircling processes correlates with nontrivial Chern numbers, resulting in triple (double) periodic spectra for topologically nontrivial (trivial) middle bands.
+Moreover, Chern numbers predict mode transfer during dynamical encircling.
+Experimental schemes for realizing CER in cold atoms are proposed, emphasizing the crucial role of Chern numbers as both measurable quantity and descriptor of exceptional physics in dissipative systems.
+This discovery broadens topological classifications in non-Hermitian systems, with promising applications in quantum computing and metrology.